trungle15/ReuseU/sprints/sprint-planning/Sprint_4_Planning.md

 * Add account, chat, and review features on the frontend using the API

 ### Part 4: Generative AI Experiment
+We will implement a feature using AI as part of the product.
+The default price of an item will be estimated using AI.
+The AI will have access to prices of similar items...but this feature becomes exceptionally handy when an item is listed that is not yet available on ReuseU.
+It may be difficult to gage what something is worth, and thus this feature will allow users to see a default price even if the item listed is completely disconnected from other items on the site.

 ## Assignment: (what people will do)